-- · Proven in the field - Simple and low cost interfacing of transaction peripherals. - High security control of payout peripherals. - Defence against surrogate validator fraud. - Straightforward integration into host machines. - Remote programming of transaction peripherals - · Open standard for universal use.
+- Proven in the field - Simple and low cost interfacing of transaction peripherals. - High security control of payout peripherals. - Defence against surrogate validator fraud. - Straightforward integration into host machines. - Remote programming of transaction peripherals - Open standard for universal use.

-For detailed information and full protocol specification please refer to SSP Specification ITL Drawing GA 138, this is available from the ITL website www.innovative-technology.co.uk support@innovative-technology.co.uk.
+For detailed information and full protocol specification please refer to SSP Interface Specification ITL (Drawing GA 138), this is available from the ITL website www.innovative-technology.co.uk.

-To help in the software implementation of the SSP, ITL can provide sample Visual Basic applications and DLL controls on request.
-Please contact:
+To help in the software implementation of the SSP, ITL can provide DLL controls and Visual Basic applications on request.
+Please contact

-7.7: Multi-Drop Bus / Internal Communications Protocol (MDB/ICP)
+7.7 Multi-Drop Bus / Internal Communications Protocol (MDB/ICP)

-To use the MDB mode an IF5 interface box must be fitted to the NV10 Validator.
-DIPswitches 3 & 4 must be in the up position to select 'Special' mode on the validator and the MDB option of the interface firmware loaded into the NV10.
+To use the MDB mode an IF5 interface box must be fitted to the NV9 Validator.
+DIPswitches 3 & 4 must be in the up position to select 'Special' mode on the validator and the MDB option of the interface firmware loaded into the NV9.